Chapter 22:

 Any thought spared towards that decision brings up images of disappointed faces, the pleading of adults and fellow students alike, all of which served to instill a unique type of loathing now.

-Charl knows nothing about the story of this girl, her lived experience as distant as a galaxy far far away, her story is no more relatable to him than a rolling series of text sliding down an opening scene on a movie screen.
+Charl knows nothing about the story of this girl, her lived experience is as distant as a galaxy far far away, her story no more relatable to him than a rolling series of text sliding down an opening scene on a movie screen.

 Even if he had knowledge of it, he would still find himself overwhelmed by his own particular trauma.
-These encroaching bugs are a very real threat to him in a different way the volleyball is to her, yet both of these things send a chill to their core.
+These encroaching bugs are a very real threat to him in a different way than the volleyball is to her, yet both of these things send a chill to their core.
 In this state, their rattled brains have yet to realize they could end it with a simple press of a button on the VR helmet.

 This reaction to these two triggers is just what Akihiro Tani was hoping for.